-At the end of the Scheme, you must submit a final account by March 2025.
 The Commonwealth will arrange for an independent firm to carry out a reconciliation on applications (claims).
 The reconciliation would also take into account, and net out any recoveries you may have made on the loan following an approved claim.
 If the reconciliation identifies any errors, or that we have under or overpaid you, we will adjust your payments at the end of the Scheme.
 For example, under or overpayments may occur where you submit an application (claim) for an impaired loan, which subsequently recovers, or you make recoveries under the loan.
-We may request supporting documentation for items such as recoveries closer to the reconciliation process.
-We will manage any payment adjustments as per the Scheme Rules.
+We may request supporting documentation for items such as recoveries and your financial accounts closer to the reconciliation process.
+We will manage any payment adjustments as per the Phase 2 Scheme Rules.

-We will provide further information on the reconciliation process as part of the Scheme administration.
+We will provide further information on the reconciliation process, including its timing, as part of the Scheme administration.